SJinKim/react-todolistv2/README.md

-# React-Native Todo List Project
+# Project: Todo List by using React-Native

 using expo with:
 - swipe effect